oracle-livelabs/em-omc/enterprise-manager/emcc/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

   ![](images/logout-as-sysman.png " ")

-## Task 6: Self-Service to Request PDB Using PDBaaS
+## Lab 6: Self-Service to Request PDB Using PDBaaS

 With the Self-Service Portal, cloud users can request a Pluggable Database through a simple process, monitor resource consumptions, and manage the pluggable database through an intuitive graphical user interface.
 PDBs are created with a predefined expiry time and is automatically deleted.